 Apply the sunscreen to dry skin about 15 to 30 minutes before going outdoors.
 This gives it time to be absorbed.

 Reapply sunscreen at least every 2 hours, or more often after swimming or sweating.

 Protect your lips by applying a lip balm or lipstick that contains sunscreen with an SPF of 30 or higher.

 Remember that children need protection from the sun, too.
 Sunscreens are recommended for everyone over 6 months of age.
 For babies younger than 6 months, the American Academy of Pediatrics approves of the use of sunscreen only if adequate clothing and shade are not available.
-Parents should still try to avoid sun exposure and dress the infant in lightweight clothing that covers most surface areas of skin.
-However, parents also may apply a minimal amount of sunscreen to exposed areas, such as the infant's face and back of the hands.
+Parents should still try to avoid sun exposure.
+Dress a baby in lightweight clothing that covers most surface areas of skin.
+But parents also may apply a small amount of sunscreen to exposed areas.
+These include the baby’s face and back of the hands.

 Don't rely on sunscreen alone

-Using sunscreen when you are going out in the sun is important, but it is only one part of an overall strategy of protecting your skin from harmful UV rays.
-Other important strategies to protect your skin include:
+Using sunscreen when you are going out in the sun is important.
+But it is only 1 part of an overall plan of protecting your skin from harmful UV rays.
+Other important ways to protect your skin include:

 Seeking shade when appropriate.
 Limit your sun exposure between 10 a.m. and 4 p.m., when UV rays are the strongest.